RobertoFZ/facebook-scheduling/README.md

-# React TypeScript Boilerplate

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Atomic design is used in this proyect boilerplate.
+# Facebook Scheduling

+This project is for schedule Facebook post using the Facebook Graph API

 ## Libraries used
 * Axios